 I invite you to read my blogs, which will give you a sense of the journey that I’ve been on ever since my parents became unable to represent themselves well in a healthcare system that both under-treats (and even ignores) and over-treats (Medicare covers the costs) older people, our nation’s elders.
 I also address hot medical topics that are of particular interest to older adults.

-In recent blog postings, I look at the evolving specialty of genomics; developing deep-vein thrombosis and pulmonary emboli after surgery and/or in the hospital; a common test used to assess cognitive status; the Type 2 diabetes epidemic, which is being driven by the U.S. obesity epidemic; the 25 hands-on diagnostic skills that all physicians should have; the GI bacterial scourge, Clostridium difficile; warning signs for cardiac arrest; lung-cancer screening; and errors in diagnosis and their frequency.
+In early blog postings, I looked at the evolving specialty of genomics; developing deep-vein thrombosis and pulmonary emboli after surgery and/or in the hospital; a common test used to assess cognitive status; the Type 2 diabetes epidemic, which is being driven by the U.S. obesity epidemic; the 25 hands-on diagnostic skills that all physicians should have; the GI bacterial scourge, Clostridium difficile; warning signs for cardiac arrest; lung-cancer screening; and errors in diagnosis and their frequency.

 Among my tidbits, I consider a person’s 10-year risk of heart disease and stroke; provide a link to an excellent review article in The New England Journal of Medicine about opioid abuse; take up sepsis, ALS, musician’s dystonia, targeted cancer therapies, postmenopausal osteoporosis, and strokes; share a diverting encounter in a hospital elevator; and encourage people within striking distance of Washington, D.C., to consider registering for the spring session of Georgetown’s superb Mini-Medical School.
 (The mini-medical school is offered in the fall, too.)